a1pat/Disaster-Pipeline/README.md

 ## **IMPORTANT NOTE**<a name="IMPORTANT_NOTE"></a> ##
-The data set from Figure Eight does not contain anything for the *child_alone* category.
-Though the project instructions as that a model be fit for each of the thirty-six categories, no model hs been for the *shild_alone* category as it would be meaningless.
+The data set from Figure Eight does not contain anything for the *child_alone* category (only 0s, no 1s).
+Though the project instructions as that a model be fit for each of the thirty-six categories, no model hs been for the *child_alone* category as it would be meaningless.

 ## Method<a name="method"></a> ##